Double Glazing Maintenance Tips UPVC Windows & Doors Greenhithe Willington Bean

 The Window Wizard would like to give all our customers some helpful Double Glazing Maintenance Tips.
 Believe it or not, summer is here but according to the news this is the wettest April for 100 years.

-Hopefully we will get some nice sunny days soon although we have a hose pipe ban in force at the moment there is nothing stopping you from Spring cleaning and washing your windows down with a bucket of warm soapy water and whilst doing this checking for any leaks or gaps etc….
+Hopefully we will get some nice sunny days soon although we have a hose pipe ban in force at the moment.
+There is nothing stopping you from Spring cleaning and washing your windows down with a bucket of warm soapy water and whilst doing this checking for any leaks or gaps.

 A list of checks and Double Glazing Maintenance Tips